hesheen-GH/Monte_Carlo_Simulation/README.md

 ## How to run

-Simply call modulation scheme of choice, for example BPSK.m
+Simply call modulation scheme of choice, for example BPSK.m.
+Please note simulation could take time especially after exceeding 100,000 samples

 ## The simulation block diagram is shown below: